We’re a fully remote team working on digital projects that have a big impact on society at the local level.

 She also has two degrees (one in English, one in Theology), a PGCE (she’s fitted in a few years as a secondary school English teacher), an Advanced PADI in scuba diving, and she’s summitted Mont Blanc.
 Phew!
 Who needs that gym membership?

-As a collector of hobbies, Bekki always has some project or other on the go.
+Outside of work, Bekki is a collector of hobbies and always has some project or other on the go.
 She’s previously made a Raspberry Pi arcade machine, She’s a pretty good seamstress, making a lot of her own clothes and has all the kitchen gadgets to help veganise omni favourites.

 Jacqueline joined SocietyWorks in December 2021 to take on the all important role of managing the work orders and projects requested by our public sector client base.
 Jacqueline keeps everything running smoothly, ensuring that the team knows what they’re doing and the work can be delivered on time and to the highest standard.